nas5w/interview-guide/docs/behavioral.md

 ## What is a behavioral interview?

-Behavioral interviews gauge your soft and interpersonal skills rather than your technical accumen.
+Behavioral interviews gauge your soft and interpersonal skills rather than your technical acumen.
 Pretty much every company has a behavioral interview component.
 This is for some very good reasons:

 - No one wants to work with a jerk
 - Engineers often have to handle ambiguity